snsancar/profile-cloud-rest/README.md

 # profile-cloud-rest
 Apsis:
 =======
-Coding Testing from Apsis AB, this is a RESTful webservice application to store/get the named counters details.
+Coding Testing from Apsis AB, this is a RESTful web service application to store/get the named counters details.

  - Implement Caching for storing the response from request, so next time it can get the response from cache to improve the performance.